mohaidr/LPS/readme.md

 ### Add HTTP Run
 `Command: lps add [options]`

-This command adds an HTTP run to an existing test.
-It involves specifying details like the HTTP method, the target URL, request count, and other HTTP-specific settings.
-Each HTTP run represents a testing scenario that will be performed during the execution of the plan, simulate real-world usage of the web application.
+Adds an HTTP run to a predefined test plan.
+This command configures the specifics of the HTTP requests to be made during the test, including the type of requests, target URLs, and the sequence of these requests.
+It is crucial for tailoring the test to simulate specific user interactions with the web application.

     Test Name (-tn, --testname <testname>): Required.
 Specifies the test to which the HTTP run will be added.